Hawk Time Forever

-The Arguello clashes were big, but not on quite the same level, and the closest Pryor ever got to a bonafide, multi-million dollar superfight was when Leonard gave serious consideration to granting Pryor a shot at his welterweight title in 1982.
+The Arguello clashes were big, but not on quite the same level, and the closest Pryor ever got to a multi-million dollar superfight was when Leonard gave serious consideration to granting Pryor a shot at his welterweight title in 1982.
 Sugar Ray was the biggest name in boxing at the time and a Leonard vs Pryor match would have meant huge money for “The Hawk.”
 A victory — which, believe it or not, was a distinct possibility — would have made Pryor a superstar.

 At the time of these negotiations Leonard was training for a tune-up match with Roger Stafford and while in camp he realized something was wrong with his vision.
 Doctors diagnosed a detached retina and Leonard immediately underwent surgery.
-As Pryor told it, he was driving when he heard on the car radio of Leonard’s decision to retire and he pulled over on the side of the road and cried like a baby.
+As Pryor told it, he was driving when he heard on the car radio of Leonard’s decision to retire and he immediately pulled over to the side of the road and cried like a baby.